-Staff Analysis: If no person whose substantial interests are affected by the proposed agency action files a protest within 21 days of the issuance of the order, a consummating order should be issued.
-The docket should remain open for staff's verification that the revised tariff sheets and customer notice have been filed by the utility and approved by staff, and the utility has provided staff with proof that the adjustments for all the applicable NARUC USOA primary accounts have been made.
-Once these actions are complete, this docket should be closed administratively.
+ORDERED that if no person whose substantial interests are affected by the proposed agency action files a protest within 21 days of the issuance of the order, a consummating order shall be issued.
+The docket shall remain open for our staff's verification that the revised tariff sheets and customer notice have been filed by the Utility and approved by our staff, and the Utility has provided our staff with proof that the adjustments for all the applicable NARUC USOA primary accounts have been made.
+Once these actions are complete, this docket shall be closed administratively.